Men's Health

 Prostate cancer

 Prostate cancer is the second most common cancer in Kiwi men, and the most prevalent cancer for older men in Aotearoa (Ministry of Health).
-The good news is that it develops very gradually and can be caught early if you understand the risk factors and when to start a conversation with your doctor.
+Due to its gradual development, understanding the risk factors means that prostate cancer can be caught early and this can improve outcomes.

 The prostate is a male sex gland found just below the bladder near the rectum.
 It plays a crucial part of the male reproductive system by secreting fluids into the urethra (the tube that carries urine and semen out of the body through the penis), functioning to enrich and protect the sperm.